 We also think that manufacturing “in house” instead of using co-packers also reduces the risk of contamination or other things that can trigger a recall.

-Best Horizon Dog Food Recipe
+Horizon Dog Food Reviews

 The food is highly rated, and we are big fans of family-owned companies.
 Here are three of our favorites that showcase what’s possible when a company doesn’t outsource production to someone else.
 Let’s take a look.

 1. Legacy Salmon All Life Stages

 Legacy uses a grain free approach to dog food recipes intended to make the food easier to digest and better for your dog’s overall health.
 It uses salmon as the main protein, which also has healthy amounts of DHA.
 There are no artificial ingredients and no cheap fillers that can cause inflammation or reactions and all ingredient are premium and sourced from trusted providers.

 2. Amicus Adult